tfzhang006/paper-reading/SAGNet: Structure-aware Generative Network for 3D-Shape Modeling.md

 - Attention component
 	- The geometry and structure information is exchanged between two branches.
 Attention here acts as a weight for summation.
 - 2-way VAE
-	- The k 512D geometry features and K 512D structural f are fused into
+	- The k 512D geometry features and K 512D structural features are fused into a single 512D feature separately through two different GRUs.
 ## Evaluation

 ## Conclusion